tinglesoftware/dotnet-extensions/src/Tingle.AspNetCore.JsonPatch/README.md

 }
 ```

-Add the following logic in the `program.cs` file.
-This same logic can be added to `startup.cs`.
+Add the following logic in the `Program.cs` file.
+This same logic can be added to `Startup.cs`.

 ```cs
 var builder = WebApplication.CreateBuilder(args);